Alarm, Stopwatch, Timer

 - From the watch: hold the back button to open the Toolbox -> Watch Face

 Widgets can easily be accessed from the main watch face by scrolling up and down.
 Press the CONFIRM button on certain widget pages for additional information.
-Use either the dial or touch screen to view the recent history of the selected widget data page.
+Use the dial to view the recent history of the selected widget data page.

 - Active Calories measurement displayed on COROS watches and within the COROS app is an estimation of the calories burned during recorded workouts and times where your watch records a cadence over 130 steps/minute, most common when walking quickly.